The Keys to the White House: 2000 election

 In 2000, Lichtman assessed that there were five false keys against the incumbent Democrats and predicted a win for the Democratic frontrunner, Vice President Al Gore.
 He stated that the American people would "elect Al Gore president of the United States".
 Gore won the popular vote, but Republican nominee George W. Bush was declared the winner of the Electoral College and was elected president.

 In a post-election interview, Lichtman stated that the 2000 United States presidential election had been “a crazy election” and that he was “as right as a human being could be,” noting that he had correctly predicted Al Gore would win the popular vote.
 He further argued that the election outcome in Florida “was stolen,” referring to his 2001 report to the United States Commission on Civil Rights, in which he concluded that systemic irregularities had affected the state's vote count.
-A separate statistical analysis by political scientist Walter Mebane examined voting patterns in Florida and found evidence suggesting that Gore may have been the rightful winner under certain vote-counting scenarios.
+A separate statistical analysis by political scientist Walter Mebane found that “examination of 2000 election ballots in the decisive state of Florida shows that a plurality of the voters there intended to vote for the Democrat, Al Gore, and not the Republican, George W. Bush.”
+Thus, he concluded, “The Wrong Man is President!”.